voxel51/fiftyone/docs/source/cli/index.rst

                             the dataset splits to load
       -n DATASET_NAME, --dataset-name DATASET_NAME
-                            a custom name to give the FiftyOne dataset -d DATASET_DIR, --dataset-dir DATASET_DIR
-                            a custom directory in which the dataset is downloaded -k KEY=VAL [KEY=VAL ...], --kwargs KEY=VAL [KEY=VAL ...]
+                            a custom name to give the FiftyOne dataset -k KEY=VAL [KEY=VAL ...], --kwargs KEY=VAL [KEY=VAL ...]
                             additional dataset-specific keyword arguments for
                             `fiftyone.zoo.load_zoo_dataset()`